rhdhorchestrator/orchestrator-go-operator/docs/main/README.md

 ### Using Knative eventing communication

-If you want to use a Knative broker for communication between the different components (Data Index, Job Service and Workflows), you should use a broker.
+To enable eventing communication communication between the different components (Data Index, Job Service and Workflows), a broker should be used.
 Kafka is a good candidate as it fulfills the reliability need.
 You can find the list of available brokers for Knative is
 here: https://knative.dev/docs/eventing/brokers/broker-types/

-You could also use an in-memory broker but you should not use it for production purposes.
+Alternatively, an in-memory broker could also be used, however it is not recommended to use it for production purposes.

 Follow
 these [instructions](https://raw.githubusercontent.com/rhdhorchestrator/orchestrator-helm-operator/refs/heads/main/docs/main/eventing-communication/README.md)